hunter350/weather_riverpod_async/README.md

 ## Architecture

-This application uses a layered architecture, using the example of the Black package, only we use Riverpad:
+This application uses a layered architecture, using the example of the Black package, only we use Riverpod:
 1. Presentation
 2. State
 3. Domain